Obtaining the EORI code

 If you want to start a business for import-export activities, you can rely on our team of agents specialized in setting up companies.

-Who should get the EORI code?
+Who should get the EORI code in 2023?

 It is well known that there are both economic operators who must obtain the EORI code, but also economic operators who can obtain it on request, without any obligation.
-Thus, of the two categories of economic operators that can obtain the EORI code are:
+Thus, the two categories of economic operators that can obtain the EORI code are:

 - economic operators carrying out import-export and freight activities in the EU;